Nkosi Tafari

 Nkosi Tafari Burgess (born March 23, 1997) is an American professional soccer player who plays as a defender for Major League Soccer club Los Angeles FC.

 Club career

 College

 Tafari began playing college soccer at the University of Connecticut in 2015.
 He redshirted his Freshman season, before going on to make 46 appearances for the Huskies, scoring 1 goal and tallying 1 assist between 2016 and 2018.
-In 2019, Tafari played his senior season at Seattle University, making 20 appearances and again tallying a single goal and an assist on his way to been named WAC Defensive Player of the Year and United Soccer Coaches All-Region First Team.
+In 2019, Tafari played his senior season at Seattle University, making 20 appearances and again tallying a single goal and an assist on his way to be named WAC Defensive Player of the Year and United Soccer Coaches All-Region First Team.

 Professional

 On January 9, 2020, Tafari was selected 14th overall in the 2020 MLS SuperDraft by FC Dallas.
 He signed with the club on February 18, 2020.

 He made his professional debut on October 3, 2020, starting for Dallas' USL League One affiliate side North Texas SC in a fixture against Fort Lauderdale CF.